 Here’s recent footage of Hugh in action on the keys, sounding soulful as ever…

 People often ask “Whatever happened to Grayson Hugh?”
 Well, you can read his blog to find out.
 I’d also encourage you to check out his website to see what he’s up to lately.
-I’m almost tempted to take a long road trip just to see and hear him perform in Connecticut this year. –Mark Weber
+I’m almost tempted to take a long road trip just to see and hear him perform. –Mark Weber

 Mark Weber loves finding out “whatever happened to” various music makers who hit it big in the past.
 He also likes helping up-and-coming artists get the word out thru his various services seen here.